WilliamZhang20/zap-docker-app/README.md

 ## Next Steps

-1) Deploying it to a production environment like AWS
+1) Implementing REST API or a Kubernetes cluster to orchestrate the contianers.
-2) Allowing for more options in the UI, such as adding the AJAX spider, baseline/full scan, etc.
+2) Deploying it to a production environment like AWS to make the website public.
-3) Hosting a database for various website results
+3) Allowing for more options in the UI, such as adding the AJAX spider, choosing baseline/full scan, etc.